I recently heard a pastor refer to France as a spiritual wasteland, and this wasn’t the first time I had heard this.

 But, they also saw evidence that perhaps the French aren’t as spiritually dry as we might think, and that they are, in some ways, expressing some aspects of honouring the Creator better than we do.

-Rather than serving groceries in the same store that also sells underwear and motor oil (Walmart, Target, etc.), the French have rows of small, independently owned specialty stores.
+Rather than serving groceries in the same store that also sells underwear and motor oil, the French have rows of small, independently owned specialty stores.
 Each only sells one thing–cheese, meat, pastry, bread, fish, vegetables.
 The idea is that if you specialize, you can better ensure the quality of your wares, and the resultant meals will be a lot more enjoyable.

-Very early, the Bible establishes humanity’s three key relationships: with God, with others, and with Creation.
-The French do very little to nurture the first, hence the appellation “godless,” but, at least in their approach to meals, they do really well with the second two.
+The French don’t believe in God, hence the appellation “godless,” but they treat many of his gifts with the utmost respect.
 They take the good gifts of God and treat them as the treasures they are.

 Our culture conceived of Kraft Dinner which sells for $1.27 a box and takes less than 10 minutes to make and even less to consume even if we include the time it takes to offer a prayer acknowledging God’s gustatory providence.

 I will not choose which approach is better, to love the gift but ignore the giver, or to love the giver, but disparage the gift.
 It seems to me that loving both would be the ideal.

 Lots of truth here, Trent, but then there are the giant Carrefour’s and Monoprix stores on the edge of French towns that are pretty much indistinguishable from WalMarts and Superstores . . .

 This saddens me, Don.
 I fear that our culture will ultimately have more influence on the French culture, than the other way around.
 In the mean time, I will try to get to France as frequently as I can 🙂